mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 ## How to configure a new item

-In the following section we'll explore the common fields shared by all marketplace item types.
+In the following section we'll explore the common fields shared by all item types.

 Refer to the [detailed explanation by type](#marketplace-items-example-and-explanation) for the type-specific fields and examples of working JSON marketplace items entities.